 Because wage rates are collected as grouped data, we must use grouped data formulae to calculate estimates of mean and percentile wage rates.
 Assumptions are made when using grouped data formulae.
-For the mean wage rate formula, we assume that we can calculate the average wage rate for workers in each interval.
-For the percentile wage rate formula, we assume that workers are evenly distributed in each interval.
+When using the mean wage-rate formula, we assume that we can calculate the average wage rate for workers in each interval.
+When using the percentile wage-rate formula, we assume that workers are evenly distributed in each interval.